semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ### Max blocks per pipeline {#max-blocks}

+Semaphore has a limit of *100 blocks per pipeline*.
+This limit is not configurable.

 If you have a use case in which this limit is too constraining, please contact us at support@semaphoreci.com and we will try to work out a solution.

 ## See also